 For organ donation, the donor's blood type, height, weight, and zip code of the hospital are entered into the national computer system.
 This system, operated by the United Network for Organ Sharing (UNOS), finds patients awaiting transplants that best match the donor's heart, lungs, liver, kidneys, and pancreas.
 This is called the organ allocation process.

 The donor is taken to the operating room where his/her organs are surgically removed by a transplant surgeon.
 After the organs are retrieved, they are taken to the transplant center hospitals where the recipients are waiting.
 Timing is a key factor in successfully transporting the donor organ to the recipient.
 One organ donor can save the lives of eight people.

 In addition to patients who suffer brain death, most other deaths should be considered potential tissue donors.
 Donated tissues can include bones, skin, heart valves, saphenous veins, and corneas.
 The tissue donor is taken to the operating room where his/her tissues are surgically removed by the specially trained recovery team.
 After the retrieval, the tissue is processed for distribution for a variety of surgical procedures.
 One tissue donor can help up to 50 people.

 After donation, the donor is taken to a funeral home; MTS personnel work closely with the Funeral Director to avoid delays in the funeral.
 The family can have an open casket funeral if they wish, because donation does not alter the donor's appearance.
 MTS will also send the family a donor medal that honors the Gift of Life given by their loved one, which can be displayed during the memorial service.

-About two weeks later, the donor's family receives a letter from the OPO explaining what organs and tissues were transplantable.
+About four to six weeks later, the donor's family receives a letter from the OPO explaining what organs and tissues were transplantable.
 Families of organ donors are given general information on the recipient; names of recipients are kept confidential.
 MTS continues to provide support to donor families through memorial events and by offering them grief and bereavement support through the MTS Center for Life.